gomathishankar28/ms3_meercq/README.md

 *   As an administrator, I should allow registered users to log out so that unauthorized accesses are prevented.

 *   As an administrator, I would like to have field level validations on the contact entry so that incorrect or incomplete information is avoided.

+*   As a customer, I would like to identify the company through their logo, business image or any other visual representation.

+*   As a customer, I would like to delete my own review on the company, if i wish to add a new one.

 ## UX